-Expected Impacts or Take
+Expected Impacts of Take

 Analysis Considerations

 Under the ESA Sec.
 3(19) “take” is defined as “to harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect, or to attempt to engage in any such conduct”.
 The Interior Secretary further defined “harm” as that “which actually injures or kills wildlife, including acts which annoy it to such an extent as to significantly disrupt essential behavioral patterns, which include, but are not limited to, breeding, feeding, or sheltering; significant environmental modification or degradation which has such effects.”
 (50 CFR 17.3).